datchung/blog-posts/2020/2020-05-10_Scriptable UML Diagrams With PlantUML/Post.md

 ## 4. <a name='generate'></a>Generating a Diagram

-There are many options to generate a UML diagram with PlantUML.
+Here are some options to generate a UML diagram with PlantUML.

 ### PlantUML Local and Web